 – Separation distance for measurement: 1 meter

-Note that the Comité International Spécial des Perturbations Radioélectriques (CISPR) measurement bandwidths for the VHF marine frequency band (156-162 MHz) is 120 kHz and the IEC 60945 measurement bandwidth for this band is 9 kHz.
-Considering that the VHF marine radio receiver bandwidth is 16 kHz, and the AIS receiver bandwidth is 18 kHz, the CISPR levels should be adjusted for bandwidth by 10 log (120/16) = 8.75 dB for the victim VHF marine radio receiver and by 10 log (120/18) = 8.24 dB for the victim AIS receiver to determine their derogatory effects on victim receivers.
-When changing from 120 kHz bandwidth to the IEC 60945 specified 9 kHz bandwidth, “the test level of the marine VHF band will decrease 16-20 dB for most signals” .
-This measurement bandwidth factor is taken into account in Section 3.1.3.1 below.
+Note that the Comité International Spécial des Perturbations Radioélectriques (CISPR) measurement bandwidths for the VHF marine frequency band (156-162 MHz) is 120 kHz and the IEC 60945 measurement resolution bandwidth (RBW) for this band is 9 kHz.
+Considering that the VHF marine radio receiver bandwidth is 16 kHz, and the AIS receiver bandwidth is 18 kHz, testing in a 20 kHz resolution bandwidth will more accurately assess the performance effects on both of these maritime VHF receivers.
+For example, it was found that changing from 120 kHz bandwidth to the IEC 60945 specified 9 kHz bandwidth, “the test level of the marine VHF band will decrease 16-20 dB for most signals” .
+This measurement bandwidth factor is considered in Section 3.1.3.1 below.

 2.1.2 Information needed for this application